Nexmo/station/_documentation/stitch/concepts/mos.md

 ### How is MOS calculated?

-The MOS is calculated using an [agreed upon formula](https://docs.telcobridges.com/tbwiki/MOS), which utilizes multiple features of the data steam passed over the network.
+The MOS is [calculated using a formula](https://docs.telcobridges.com/tbwiki/MOS), which utilizes multiple features of the data steam passed over the network via the stats WebRTC exposes.
 Among those features, the ones with the most significant impact are:

 * Packet loss - the amount of data packets that never made it from the sender to the receiver